 Here is a list of several account numbers and names so that it is relevant to the company.
 There are six types of accounts for tracking financial business activities.
 They are as follows:

 - Equity Accounts

 Something that we buy the past and can be helpful in the future.
 As it makes benefits for the economic growth of our company is called Assets.
 It makes us economically strong in the market.
 An asset represents an economic resource for a company or represents access that other individuals or firms do not have.
 In other words, we can say that QB put these assets into a category and in an order in which we can tell how convertible assets are they.
 It means how quickly you can turn your assets into cash.

-Assets can be divided into current assets, fixed assets, financial investments, and intangible assets.
+Assets categorize itself into current assets, fixed assets, financial investments, and intangible assets.
 Let’s discuss these assets in detail:

 - Financial Assets: These assets represent investments in the assets and securities of other institutions.
 The value of financial assets depends on how the investment has to be categorized and the motive behind it.

 Liabilities that define duties or obligations or something that you owe somebody else.
 In companies, liabilities that had legal financial debts or obligations can generate due to transfers of business operations.
 They have limited or unlimited.
 Liabilities can be settled on the passage of the time through transfers of money, products, and services.
-Liabilities had written on the right side of the balance sheet.
+Liabilities are written on the right side of the balance sheet.

 E.g. Loans, account payables, mortgage, deferred revenues, accrued expenses.

-Here are some common example of expenses account:
+Here is some common example of expenses account such as: